croaky/laptop/books/sicp.md

   dispatch)
 ```

-Each call to `make-account` sets up an environment
+Each call to `make-account` sets up an env
-with a local state variable `balance`.
+with a local var `balance`.
-Within this environment,
+Within this env,
-procedures `deposit` and `withdraw` access `balance`
+procs `deposit` and `withdraw` access `balance`
-and an additional procedure `dispatch` takes a "message" as input
+and an additional proc `dispatch` takes a "message" as input
-and returns one of the two local procedures.
+and returns one of the two local procs.
-The `dispatch` procedure itself is returned as
+The `dispatch` proc itself is returned as
 the value that represents the bank-account object.
 This is a message-passing style of programming.